No Products in the Cart

 Circadian rhythms and sleep-wake homeostasis are two mechanisms that regulate our sleep cycle.
 These two biological processes work together to manage when we are asleep and awake.

-Now that we know the mechanisms behind the sleep, let’s look at what happens during sleep.
+Now that we know the mechanisms behind sleep, let’s look at what happens during sleep.
 One goes through two types of sleep: Non-REM (Rapid-Eye Movement) sleep and REM sleep.
 The non-REM sleep consists of 3 stages, and REM sleep consists of 1 stage.
 These stages are discussed here in detail:

 Now that we know of the 4 stages we pass through during our sleep, it is also essential to know that one doesn’t necessarily pass through all these stages in the same order during the entirety of sleep.
-A complete sleep cycle lasts approximately 100 minutes.
+A complete sleep cycle lasts approximately 90-120 minutes.
 Therefore, one may go through 4 - 5 sleep cycles per night if they get the recommended amount of sleep.

 Sleep theories suggest that sleep plays a role in essential functions such as memory consolidation, information processing, emotional regulation, and cognitive functioning.
 A lack of sleep could disrupt these functions.
 So let’s take a deeper look at how sleep affects these functions.

 Memory consolidation: Memory consolidation refers to the process of organizing newly acquired information and integrating it into long-term memory.
 When awake, we acquire a lot of new information daily, which is consolidated during sleep.
 During sleep, our brain goes through unique brainwaves linked to memory consolidation.
-Moreover, during the waking state, the limited neural resources have many functions to do, which might make memory acquisition and consolidation incompatible processes.
+Moreover, during the waking state, the limited neural resources have many functions to perform, which might make memory acquisition and consolidation incompatible processes.
 Whereas during sleep, there is a reduced activity of external stimulation, which gives the brain the opportunity for memory consolidation.

 Cognitive functioning: Sleep is crucial for our cognitive processes to function optimally.
 Even slight sleep deprivation can affect cognitive processes like attention, decision-making, memory, language, etc. Researchers have shown that sleep facilitates learning and memory, two very important components of cognition.
 The synaptic homeostasis hypothesis states that during sleep, synaptic connections go through a process called depotentiation, which is nothing but a reduction in the strength of these connections.
 However, according to this theory, some connections are protected from this depotentiation and become stronger.
 This suggests that during sleep, our brain works actively to strengthen the more important connections in the brain.